 The figures are rendered in different styles.

-While, in early sketches, the figures appear aesthetically cohesive, the final painting blends several different styles.
+While the figures appear aesthetically cohesive in early sketches, the final painting blends several different styles.
 The subject situated in the upper right corner, for example, is made up of angular, geometric forms and unusual shading; the crouching figure appears to simultaneously be portrayed from two different perspectives and has a mask-like face; and, finally, the three women on the left showcase stylized yet recognizable features more in line with Picasso’s earlier work.

 Why did the artist opt for so many different styles?
 While the reason is unclear, art historians hypothesize that Picasso was simply transitioning between styles and that this shift may have manifested in his work.